amyheather/programming_notes/programming_notes/_build/html/_sources/r.md

 Creating site:
 * OPTION 1. `usethis::use_pkgdown()`, then `pkgdown::build_site()`, then remove docs from .gitignore so you can commit them to GitHub, then push to main
 * OPTION 2: `usethis::use_pkgdown_github_pages()`

-To update website, rebuild locally using `build_site()` then push to GitHub.
-GitHub pages will always based on files in docs/ folder for source code of website.
+To **update website**, rebuild locally using `pkgdown::build_site()` then push to GitHub and push to main branch.
+GitHub pages will always based on files in docs/ folder for source code of website in specified branch (default: main).